Location: Wilton YMCA – Turf Facility

 Vonzel Legall – Stony Brook, Former Pro Player (MLL)

-Joe Hayes – Assistant Coach Saratoga Varsity
+Joe Hayes – Head Coach Saratoga Varsity

 Luke Snow – Head Coach Ballston Spa Varsity